-move may be linked to many origins.
+A move will be linked to an origin, such as the move of an artefact from storage to display.
+A move may be linked to many starting instances of E53 Place by multiple instances of this property.
 In this case the move describes the picking up of a set of objects.
-The area of the move includes the origin, route and destination.
+The area of the move includes the origin(s), route and destination(s)

-the movement of the Tut-Ankh-Amun Exhibition (E9) moved from The Egyptian Museum in Cairo (E53)
+Therefore the described origin is an instance of E53 Place which P89 falls within (contains) the the movement of the Tut-Ankh-Amun Exhibition (E9) moved from The Egyptian Museum in Cairo (E53)